Alberta Jobs for Citizenship and Immigration Officers

 Find out if a specific profession is something you'd be interested in by entering your interest code.

-It was developed on the basis of the Canadian Work Preference Inventory (CWPI), which assesses a person's interest in five different types of work: leadership, creativity, method, and objectivity, and socialization.
+It was developed from the Canadian Work Preference Inventory (CWPI), which evaluates one's preference for one of five careers based on one's levels of leadership, creativity, method, objectivity, and social concern.

 We've ranked the relative significance of each trio of NOC interest codes below.